sneha1606/Predict-insurance/README.md

 The accuracy of the model obtained is approximately 70%

+*The Packages used for the project are mentioned below:*
+1. Pandas
+2. Numpy
+3. Sklearn
+4. Seaborn
+5. Matplotlib

 *The Steps used for the following are as followed:*

 1. Data Collection